demirantay/notebook/syllabus-compsci.md

 - [ ] Monitoring Software: learn about Application Monitoring (NEw relic ..etc)
 - [ ] Monitoring Software: learn about Logs Management (ELK stack etc.)
 - [ ] Learn about CLOUD providers (AWS, azure, digital ocean ... etc.)
-- [ ] Course : FINISH THE REST OF THE SECTION 1 ABOVE
+- [ ] Course : Go down do the server image.
+(Write new boxes for each of them, I am lazy at the time of writing this)
 - [ ] Project : Redo all boxes with a lot more advanced projects
 - [ ] START LEARNING FINANCE AND WORKING ON YOUR BRAND (human universals)